 Now coming to the the cake recipe, this is a simple cake.
 If you’re a regular visitor here, you should be knowing my love for plain cakes by now :).
 But that’s not the main reason why I made this.
 I get mails/comments from readers, especially those who dont have ovens, for microwave cake recipes or pressure cooker cake recipes etc; I did try a few microwave recipes, but I was not very happy with the texture.
 I know, I know… so many people have posted beautiful microwave cake recipes.
 I really dont know where I went wrong, but somehow I was not happy with it.
 Thats when I saw this cake recipe in a cookery show called “the chef and his better half” on NDTVgoodtimes.
 Though I was very skeptical about the outcome I decided to give it a try and it came out really well.
 I think I liked it more on the next day.
 It has very good texture, its moist and spongy!
 So all those people who are dying to bake a cake, but dont have a oven, please go ahead and try this.

 Here is the recipe:

-Combine together the number 1 ingredients and sift it.
+- Combine together flour, custard powder, baking soda and baking powder and sift it.
 Keep it aside.
 Add brown sugar to softened butter and combine well using a whisk.
 Add oil and whisk.
 Make sure its mixed well.
 Add honey and vanilla essence and whisk again.
 Add eggs, one at a time, whisking after each addition.
 Make sure that you get a lump free batter.